Reference Services Department at Cook Library

 Please consult the Libraries' FAQ for assistance in using the library catalog to find atlases.

 Current Periodical Collection

 University Libraries subscribe to nearly 600 periodicals in print format.
 The most recent issues of these journals and magazines are available in the Learning Commons.
 Unbound periodicals do not circulate.

 Please consult the Libraries' FAQ for assistance in using the library catalog to find periodicals.

 Current Newspaper Collection

 University Libraries subscribe to a variety of state, national, and international newspapers.
 Two to three months of paper versions are available in the Learning Commons.
 Paper newspapers do not circulate.

-Older issues of newspapers may be available in the microform collection located in 2nd Floor South (room 209) or online in one of the Libraries' article databases.
+Older issues of newspapers may be available in the microform collection located in 2nd Floor South (LIB 209) or online in one of the Libraries' article databases.